scds/intro-python/index.md

 <!-- Main header -->
 # Introduction to Python

 This beginner level workshop will introduce you to the basic concepts of one of the world's most popular programming languages, Python.
-In this tutorial, you'll learn how to store data using PYthon's data types and variables, control the flow of a program using control structures, and create reusable code using functions.
+In this tutorial, you'll learn how to store data using Python's data types and variables, control the flow of a program using control structures, and create reusable code using functions.
 No prior knowledge of Python is required.

-Presentation by Vivek Jadon, Data Specialist.
-[Get in touch with Vivek.](https://library.mcmaster.ca/index.php/jadon-vivek)
+This workshop is offered by the Data Analysis Support Hub (DASH).
+[Get in touch with DASH.](https://library.mcmaster.ca/services/dash#:~:text=Please%20continue%20to%20email%20us,%40mcmaster.ca%20for%20assistance.)

 ## Prerequisites